Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ### Install the ServiceNow connector
 Duration: 3

-The connector, the first of its kind to be deployed on Snowflake's native apps framework, is delivered through the Snowflake marketplace, available to all Snowflake customers instantly.
-Once chosen, it is installed into your account as a database with several schemas, tables, views, and protected stored procedures.
+The connector, the first of its kind to be deployed on Snowflake's native apps framework, is delivered through the Snowflake Marketplace, and is available to all Snowflake customers instantly.
+Once chosen, it is installed into your account as a database with several views, and stored procedures.

 1. From the Snowflake Account Home page, select **Marketplace**.
 1. In the search window, enter **ServiceNow** and select the tile.